pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/deployments/get-started.md

     * [OIDC Connect](/docs/pulumi-cloud/deployments/oidc/)
     * [Environment Variables](/docs/pulumi-cloud/deployments/reference/#environment-variables)

-Go to [Using Deployments](/docs/pulumi-cloud/deployments/reference/) for more information
+(See [Using Deployments](/docs/pulumi-cloud/deployments/reference/) for more information about all of the available settings.)

-* Click the `Save deployment configuration` button

-* Click the Deploy button in the top right to deploy.
+Finally, click the `Save deployment configuration` button to save our settings, and click the "Deploy" button in the top right to trigger a deployment.

 ![Deploy Button](../ui-deploy-button.gif)